1. Home

 Consulting and Counseling

-In many hospitals, there is a pharmacist who works within the healthcare team and sees the patient directly.
+In many hospitals, a pharmacist works within the healthcare team and sees the patient directly.
 This pharmacist is trusted to provide appropriate and effective medication.
 Once the patient is ready for discharge, it is expected that the patient may be going home on a new medication (or many new medications).
 The pharmacist often coordinates how this patient will get this medication upon discharge and educates the patient on how to take the medication, how to store the medication properly, what side effects to look out for, and when to seek care.

 The Different Roles of the Hospital Pharmacist